naveenshaji/DE-303/index.md

 ### Course Structure

-The course comprised of three major assignments - replication of an already established data visualization, redesigning that into something better, and finally porting the same data and visaulizing it through a different medium.
+The course comprised of three major assignments - replication of an already established data visualization, redesigning that into something better, and finally porting the same data and visualizing it through a different medium.